If you’re like me, you’ve decided to cleanse your pantry of one toxic ingredient or another. Or a hundred.

 One ingredient at a time.
 And there will still be overwhelm.
 If you’re anything like me, anyway.

-Basically, if you have a goal, or a list of goals, for changing the ingredients in your pantry (and therefore your family’s diet), go easy on yourself and make the changes one at a time.
+If you have a goal or list of goals, for changing the ingredients in your pantry; and therefore your family’s diet, go easy on yourself and make the changes one at a time.
 That’s my advice anyway.
 It worked for me.

 The first certified organic ingredient I bought to begin my pantry cleanse?
 Wine.
 I know!
 Mother of the Year.
 Especially since my shake up the pantry goals came about after my firstborn child nearly lost his life to autoimmune disease.
 Putting a healthier wine in the pantry didn’t help him in his journey any—he’s a child and doesn’t drink wine.
 Selfish mama much.

 The second organic ingredient I bought for the pantry cleanse?
 Coffee (fair-trade).
 Yep!
 The Best Parent medallion goes to me.

 Hear me out.